markysoft/aire-panda/README.md

 - I didn't follow the snake case format as implied in the sample data

-The validation of the duration and status fields demonstrate the approach I would take, I figured in a real project there would be existing implementations at Aire for NHS number, so would look there first.
+The validation of the duration and status fields demonstrate the approach I would take, I figured in a real project there would be existing implementations at Aire for NHS number validation, so would look there first.

 Changing the format to snake-case would be easier enough if required.